WeblateOrg/weblate/docs/formats.rst

 POSIX style using underscore as a separator
    Typically used by gettext and related tools, produces language codes like `pt_BR`.
+POSIX style using underscore as a separator, including country code POSIX style language code including the country code even when not necessary (for example 'cs_CZ').
 BCP style using hyphen as a separator
    Typically used on web platforms, produces language codes like `pt-BR`.
+BCP style using hyphen as a separator, including country code BCP style language code including the country code even when not necessary (for example 'cs-CZ').
 Android style
    Only used in Android apps, produces language codes like `pt-rBR`.